-The Board has a balance of experience and expertise required to deliver the New Strategic Future plan and is supported by appropriate succession planning.
+The Board has a balance of experience and expertise required to deliver the Group's strategy and is supported by appropriate succession planning.

 Executive leadership has the depth of skill required to deliver specialised sector focus on a decentralised platform basis and are appropriately incentivised to lead the Group in achieving its strategy.